LeaVerou/lea.verou.me/blog/2023/minimalist-affordances/index.md

 </figure>

-While definitely more cluttered, its main UI elements were much more recognizable: there is a text field, indicated by the rounded rectangle, and tabs, indicated by the light gray border around the active tab.
+While definitely more cluttered, its main UI elements were much more recognizable: there is a text field, indicated by the rounded rectangle, and tabs, indicated by the light grey border around the active tab.
 By merging the two, both affordances are watered down to the point of being unrecognizable.

 Yes, there was more visual clutter, not all of which serves a purpose.